10 Best Beaches in Corfu, Greece

 It’s a nice spot to hang out on the beach during Golden Hour.
 Being on the east side of the island, you don’t get the sunset over the water, but Golden Hour is still magical!
 You can also get a nice sunrise from here if you’re willing to wake up early enough.

-The second place we stayed in Corfu was just a few minutes from this beach!
+The place we stayed in Dassia was just a few minutes from this beach!

 Recommendations: Visit during Golden Hour for a swim in the last rays of sunshine to end your day, then get dinner at one of the restaurants nearby.